linode/docs/docs/guides/quick-answers/linux/troubleshooting-ssh-permission-issues/index.md

     ssh -i /path/to/key/id_rsa <accountname>@<ip_address>

-### Resolve the Case Where the Client Does Not Possess the Correct Private Key
+### The SSH Client Does Not Possess the Correct Private Key

 This section covers the situation where the client does not have the correct private key and password authentication is not enabled on the server.
 In this case, use the [Linode Shell](/docs/platform/manager/using-the-linode-shell-lish), also known as the LISH Console, to access the Linode.